stronnag/mwptools/docs/manual/docs/mwp-geozones.md

 Note that the Save, Export, Clear, Download and Upload  options are not sensitive if no geozone is loaded.
 Once a geozone is loaded, some or all of these options will be enabled.
 The MSP options are only enabled if the FC offers `feature GEOZONE`.

-Note that if `feature GEOZONE` is present, nwp will attempt to load Geozones from the FC unless the setting `autoload-geozones` is false, e.g.:
+Note that if `feature GEOZONE` is present, {{ mwp }} will attempt to load Geozones from the FC unless the setting `autoload-geozones` is false, e.g.:

     gsettings set org.mwptools.planner autoload-geozones false